-When someone asks me “tell me some risk free investment which can generate good returns” – I get confused.
+When someone asks me “tell me some risk-free investment which can generate good returns” or “low-risk high return mutual funds” – I get confused.
 Why?
-Because according to me there are n number of risks in investing & I am not sure which risk he is talking about.
-Warren Buffett Said “Risk comes from not knowing what you are doing” so today let’s risk ourselves to understand different types of risks that are associated with equity & debt investments.
+Because according to me there is n number of risks in investing & I am not sure which risk he is talking about.
+Warren Buffett Said “Risk comes from not knowing what you are doing” so today let’s risk ourselves to understand different types of risk that are associated with equity & debt investments.

-Check below picture which tells you that with time (in equity) Investment risk is reduced & at some point of time it turns to zero.
-But on other hand Inflation risk increases with the time & there is no end to it.
-Or we can say in short term risk is volatility of assets & in long term it is loss of purchasing power.
+Check the below picture which tells you that with time (in equity) Investment risk is reduced & at some point of time it turns to zero.
+But on the other hand Inflation risk increases with time & there is no end to it.
+Or we can say in the short term risk is the volatility of assets & in the long term it is loss of purchasing power.

 Systematic Risk Vs Unsystematic Risk

-There is one more way to classify financial risk – is risk will impact whole economy or particular company or a sector.
+There is one more way to classify financial risk – is risk will impact the whole economy or a particular company or a sector.

 Risk in Debt Investments